testsigmahq/testsigma-docs/src/pages/docs/test-management/test-plans/run-tests-in-parallel.md

   name: "Configure tests to run in parallel while creating a new Test Plan"
   url: "#configure-tests-to-run-in-parallel-while-creating-a-new-test-plan"
 - type: link
+  name: "Configure test cases inside a test suite to run in parallel, while creating a new Test Plan"
+  url: "#configure-test-cases-inside-a-test-suite-to-run-in-parallel-while-creating-a-new-test-plan"
+- type: link
   name: "Configure tests to run in parallel with editing an existing Test Plan"
   url: "#configure-tests-to-run-in-parallel-with-editing-an-existing-test-plan"
 ---